christofolo/christofolo.github.io/musictheory.md

 ## Part 7: The Two Ways to Count In Music

 When counting notes, always start from 1.
 For example, what is the 5th note above A?
-It is E.
+It is E because you start counting on 1 and A is 1 (in this example).

 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 |
 | - | - | - | - | - | - | - | - |